ibm-cloud-docs/account/iam-login_fedid.md

 1. Go to the [{{site.data.keyword.cloud_notm}} login page](/login).
 2. Enter your IBMid, or if you are using single sign-on (SSO), enter your company email address, and click **Continue**.
 3. Enter your password.
-4. Click **Select** to choose the trusted profile that your account administrator created for you.
+4. In the {{site.data.keyword.cloud_notm}} console, go to the account switcher and select the trusted profile that your account administrator created for you.

 ### Applying trusted profiles as an {{site.data.keyword.appid_short}} user
 {: #login-appid-users}